A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Method and Theory

-The result of the above proposition can be obtained based on the proof of Theorem \ref{thm:asym}.
+In the implementation, we use the sample mean to obtain $\mu_x$ and $\mu_{x^*}$ and use the adaptive thresholding method in \cite{cai2011direct} to compute $\Sigma_x$ and $\Sigma_{x^*}$.
 For the selection of $B$, the empirical distribution can be more precisely estimated when $B$ is larger.
-We choose $B=500$ in the implementation and it provides well error control as shown in Section \ref{sec:simulation}. }
+We choose $B=500$ in the implementation and it provides well error control as shown in Section \ref{sec:simulation}. { It is worthwhile to note that, for faster and easier implementation of the method, the $p$-value $p(YY)$ we obtain in Algorithm \ref{algo1} is random, and we hence call it ``sampling $p$-value''.
+To improve the power performance of the method, we can further increase the number of such sampling procedure, and the details are discussed in Section \ref{sec:L10}.}